 The Need for Reform

 Japan’s electricity industry needs further reform urgently.
 Japanese power prices are significantly higher than in any other developed country.
-In 1998, electricity prices in Japan were 46% above the OECD average , imposing a real cost on Japanese industrial and residential consumers of roughly ¥4,000 billion per year.
+In 1998, electricity prices in Japan were 46% above the OECD average on a Purchasing Power Parity (PPP) basis, imposing a real cost on Japanese industrial and residential consumers of roughly ¥4,000 billion per year.
 If Japan’s industrial prices were reduced only enough to match those of the United States, Japanese industrial consumers alone would have saved ¥4,175 billion in 1998.
+Using historical exchange rates, Japan’s 1998 electricity prices were 81% above the OECD average, costing Japanese consumers almost ¥6,000 billion per year compared to the OECD average.

 Japanese utilities explain these high prices by pointing to expensive land and a lack of significant indigenous fuel resources.
 However, these factors alone cannot explain the huge price disparities.
 Market and regulatory inefficiencies also play a significant part.
 Japanese power companies have little incentive to reduce costs, because they are easily recovered from consumers.
 Power companies consequently pay excessive prices for imported fuel and, it is widely believed, incur excessive equipment and construction costs.
 They do not take full advantage of differentiated electricity prices to promote efficient energy use by consumers.
 Exercise of “eminent domain”, which allows the compulsory acquisition of property at market prices, is unusually difficult in Japan, significantly raising the cost of construction.
 Finally, Japan’s power market is distorted by inefficient regulations relating to site approval and other issues.
 One egregious example is the requirement that gas turbines be disassembled completely every 30 months, a practice that is inconsistent with manufacturers’ recommendations.